AllenInstitute/MIES/Packages/doc/CalculateTPLikePropsFromSweep.rst

 =========

-The goal of the algorithm is to determine the steady state resistance of a test pulse response.
+The goal of the algorithm is to determine the steady state resistance of a square pulse response.
 The available sweep data contains the excitation pulse as well as the response pulse.
 The excitation pulse is in units of current and the response is measured in voltage.
 The actual data consists of discrete points of digital to analog output (excitation) and analog to digital input (response).
 For simplicity this will be neglected in the following.

-The test pulse excitation data is used to find the leading and trailing edge of the pulse.
-Therefore a level of 10% of the amplitude of the test pulse is defined to find the location of signal crossing.
+The square pulse DA data is used to find the leading and trailing edge of the pulse.
+Therefore a level of 10% of the amplitude of the square pulse is defined to find the location of signal crossing.

 .. math::